kiryavadimch/scroll-added-proxy/README.md

 3) In the rpc.json file at the path zksync/data/rpc.json we can change the rpc to ours

-Creator telegram channel(forked from this guy) –– https://t.me/sybilwave
+Info on updates and just a life blog –– https://t.me/sybilwave